arpansahu/common_readme/AWS Deployment/nginx.md

 Add these two records to your DNS Configurations
 ```
-A Record	*	0.227.49.244 (public ip of ec2)	Automatic
+A Record	*	0.227.49.244 (public IP of ec2)	Automatic
-A Record	@	0.227.49.244 (public ip of ec2)	Automatic
+A Record	@	0.227.49.244 (public IP of ec2)	Automatic
 ```

-Note: now you will be able to see nginx running page if you open the public ip of the machine
+Note: now you will be able to see nginx running page if you open the public IP of the machine IP
 Make Sure your EC2 security Group have these entry inbound rules

 ```